 Humans have the inherent ability to determine whether a virtual object inserted into an image belongs in the scene or not \cite{ferwerda2010perception,10.1145/2810038}.
 When an object's shading does not harmonize well with its surroundings, it creates a ``pasted-in'' effect where the object appears out of place, breaking realism~\cite{reinhard2002color}.
 Whether the task is to composite an actor into an environment or add an object to an image sequence, having access to accurate lighting information is critical.
 Capturing lighting has long been the default solution~\cite{debevec1998rendering}, notably by inserting \emph{light probes}---typically, mirror and diffuse spheres reflecting the incoming light rays towards the camera---in the scene and capturing them using high dynamic range (HDR) photography~\cite{Debevec97}.
 However, this process requires physical access to the location, the proper equipment to capture HDR images, and time.
 Hence, the ability for computers to automatically estimate lighting given an image, or a sequence of images, has potential impact for virtual and augmented reality, filmmaking, and design.

-We assert that a generally applicable lighting estimation technique should have the five following capabilities: \begin{enumerate} \item It should allow for ``grounding'' its prediction in a specific location in the scene, since lighting varies spatially as a function of the relative position to the light sources and occlusions~\cite{gardner2017learning} \item It should adapt to temporal variations: a moving camera revealing unseen light sources, moving objects causing occlusions, or changing lighting conditions \item It must predict accurate HDR luminance values, including for large areas of indirect light reflecting from objects in the scene as well as for concentrated, orders-of-magnitude brighter light sources \item It should be able to estimate near-field light sources indoors as well as distant environmental light outside \item It should estimate plausible lighting distributions including high-frequency environmental detail and low-frequency directional illuminance, even though estimating such information is typically under-constrained \end{enumerate}
+We assert that a generally applicable lighting estimation technique should have the five following capabilities: \begin{enumerate} \item Allow for ``grounding'' its prediction in a specific location in the scene, since lighting varies as a function of the relative position to the light sources and occlusions~\cite{gardner2017learning}; \item Adapt to temporal variations: a moving camera revealing unseen light sources, moving objects causing occlusions, or changing lighting conditions; \item Predict accurate HDR luminance values, including for large areas of indirect light reflecting from objects in the scene as well as for concentrated, orders-of-magnitude brighter light sources; \item Estimate near-field light sources indoors as well as distant environmental light outside; \item Estimate plausible lighting distributions including high-frequency environmental detail and low-frequency directional illuminance, even though estimating such information is typically under-constrained. \end{enumerate}

-Previous methods focused on subsets of these specifications to break the problem into pieces.
+Previous methods focused on subsets of these specifications, as shown in \cref{tab:lighting_representation_comparison}.
 For example, methods proposed to estimate a single global lighting estimate from images~\cite{gardner2017learning,legendre2019deeplight,Phongthawee2023DiffusionLight} or videos~\cite{liang2025luxdit}.
 Others predict spatially-varying lighting but are targeted for indoors~\cite{song2019neural,li2020inverse} or outdoors~\cite{zhu2021spatially}.
 Recent works deal with spatiotemporal variations~\cite{li2023spatiotemporally,4DLighting}, but we find they struggle in properly grounding the predictions within the local context of the scene.

-In this paper, we present what we believe to be the first approach to address all five capabilities in a single framework.
+In this paper, we present what we believe to be the first approach to effectively address these five capabilities in a single framework.
 Our approach provides lighting predictions that can be grounded at a specific 3D position, vary through time, predict accurate HDR values, works both indoors and outdoors, and generates realistic details for reflections.